-WARNING: Always set the parking brake fully and make sure that the gearshift is securely latched in P (Park) (automatic transmission) or in 1 (First) (manual transmission).
+WARNING: Always set the parking brake fully and make sure that the gearshift is securely latched in P (Park).

 WARNING: If the parking brake is fully released, but the brake warning lamp remains illuminated, the brakes may not be working properly.
 See your authorized dealer as soon as possible.